dasch-swiss/dsp-api/docs/05-internals/design/adr/ADR-0006-use-zio-http.md

 ## Context

-The current routes use the `Akka Http` framework.
 The current routes use the `Akka Http` library.
 Because of changes to the licensing of the `Akka` framework, we want to move away from using `Akka Http`.
 This also fits the general strategic decision to use ZIO for the backend.

 ## Decision